khangich/machine-learning-interview/README.md

 - K, Facebook MLE
 > I really like what you've built, it'll help a lot of engineers.

+- D, NVIDIA DS
+> I have been using your github repo to prep for my interviews and got an offer with NVIDIA with their data science team.
+Thanks again for your help!

 - A, Booking
 > Woow this is very useful summaries, so nice.